 AboutConscious Community Theory (CCT) was written in 2016, by Nathan Warren, MBA, owner of Harris Bridge Vineyard, founder of the Harris Bridge Community, instructor at the Oregon State University College of Business, and Administrator with the State of Oregon.
-CCT is inspired by four primary life and educational experiences, including work in business analytics, human services, public safety, and Oregon's wine industry.
+CCT is inspired by four primary life and educational experiences, including work in information systems, business analytics, human services, public safety, and Oregon's wine industry.
 The theory can be applied to any organization, but it is uniquely suited to any organization where scientific awareness is important to success.

 New and expanding sources of information and awareness are changing our world.
 We have more access to information about the needs of citizens, customers, and the natural world than we have ever had before.
 Machine learning, artificial intelligence, scientific studies, blockchain technology, agile iterative development, and data analytics are all ways of capturing, understanding, and responding to new awareness.
 Purpose-filled power, structure, and rigid plans are being overtaken by awareness-inspired information, flexibility and agile response, and just as in life itself, the most nimble and adaptable organizations survive.
 Conscious Community Theory (CCT) provides organizations with what they need to thrive in an awareness-driven world.